-An example of the benefit of this management methodology would be the development of a new IT solution for servicing a general public need.
-Over the years that the new system is being developed there will be significant potential for changes in tastes, trends and technology.
-More rigid traditional project management methods could end up delivering what was requested but not what is needed.
-Agile project management has been designed to adapt to a volatile project environment, to provide what’s required, not necessarily what was contracted for at the outset.
+An example to present the benefits of this management methodology can be represented in a project to develop a new complex IT solution for servicing a general public need.
+Over the time that the new system is being developed, there will be significant potential for changes in business outcomes, tastes, trends and technology.
+More rigid traditional project management methods could end up delivering what was requested, but not what is needed.
+Agile project management has been designed to adapt to a project that remains aligned to its changing environment, to provide what’s required at the point of delivery, albeit, this may not necessarily be what was perceived to be contracted for at the outset.

 Mitigating the Risks of Agile Project Management